allylavanda/jgrep/README.md

 ## Usage
 - `java -jar jgrep.jar "cd (directory to search in)" "string in file name"` - search only the directory given
 - `java -jar jgrep.jar "(h or help)"` - give user link to documentation for help
+- `java -jar jgrep.jar "rd (directory to search in)" "string in file name"` - search current directory and sub-directories

 ## Current Featureset
 - Search provided directory for any files with given String and list back to user